pletzer/pyterp_tests/docs/report.md

 The regridding tools we considered are:

- * Iris 1.10.0-DEV's built-in regridding.
-Iris is community driven Python library for analyzing earth science data sets.
+ * *iris* 1.10.0-DEV's built-in regridding.
+Iris is a community driven Python library for analyzing earth science data sets.
 Iris can be installed with `conda install -c scitools iris`.
- * libcf 1.6.9 and its Python interface.
+ * *libcf* 1.6.9 and its Python interface.
 Libcf was developed at UCAR to address the need to produce and read CF compliant files.
 The library also supports regriding.
 Libcf can be installed with `pip install pycf`.
- * sigrid, a github project that computes the intersection of structured grids: `git clone https://github.com/pletzer/sigrid && cd sigrid && python setup.py install`
+ * *sigrid* is a github project that computes the intersection of structured grids: `git clone https://github.com/pletzer/sigrid && cd sigrid && python setup.py install`
- * The Earth System Modeling Framework ESMF 7.0 is a high performance software for building coupled earth modeling applications.
-ESMF includes a regridding class with a Python callable interface: [https://www.earthsystemcog.org/projects/esmf/]
+ * The Earth System Modeling Framework *ESMF* 7.0 is a high performance software for building coupled earth modeling applications.
+ESMF includes a regridding class with a Python callable interface: https://www.earthsystemcog.org/projects/esmf/

 Two regridding methods are considered: _bilinear_ and _conservative_.
 Bilinear is suitable for nodal data whereas conservative should be applied to cell centred data.
 Conservative regridding